 Net Price: $25,120

-Trinity College, a small liberal arts school, has recently advanced its offerings to secularist students seeking to broaden their education.
-Trinity is proud to encourage an academic atmosphere of free will and independent thinking.
-The college’s Institute for the Study of Secularism in Society and Culture (ISSSC) was founded to advance the understanding of secular values and non-faith living in today’s society.
+Trinity College, a small liberal arts school, has recently advanced its offerings to secularist students.
+Trinity encourages an academic atmosphere of free will and independent thinking.
+The college’s Institute for the Study of Secularism in Society and Culture (ISSSC) advances the understanding of secular values and non-faith living in today’s society.
 This institute conducts research and frequently presents its findings in public campus events.

 #12 – Goddard College